HOZEPHA/product-trial-master/README.md

 ![SQLite](https://img.shields.io/badge/Database-SQLite-blue?style=flat-square&logo=sqlite)
 📌 When running the .NET Web API project, a **DBInitializer** provides:
   - An initial list of products
   - An initial admin user to log in with: `admin@admin.fr / Admin1234`
+  - An initial Basket with the UserEmail admin@admin.fr with an Id 1
+  - An initial basketItem with a product code added to the Basket with an Id 1 1

 ### 🎨 Frontend
 ![Angular](https://img.shields.io/badge/Frontend-Angular%2018-red?style=flat-square&logo=angular)